 The Quick Connector is just what you would think!
-One hole needs to be drilled for the barrel and set screw to be inserted.
+One hole must be drilled for the barrel and set screw to be inserted.
 Once the barrel is in place, you insert a stud into the end of the extrusion and press until you just can't see the O-ring.
-Then, much like the M12, slide the stud head to the desired join location, and then tighten the barrel screw.
+Then, like the M12, slide the stud head to the desired join location and tighten the barrel screw.
 This connector can be adjusted at any time with the turn of an Allen wrench and without further drilling.

 Pros: No joint obstructions, quick assembly, and easily adjustable.

-Cons: Still needs a hole drilled (which could come pre-drilled).
+Cons: It still needs a hole drilled (which we can provide pre-drilled).

 Method 3: Gusset

-The Gusset Connector is the heartiest of our three connectors here, being die-cast with sturdy sidewalls.
-Don't let that bulk fool you though, the Gusset is still extremely simple to install, and it is the only connector of the three that doesn't require drilling, tapping, or machining.
-You'll need the cast gusset, and two T-bolts (a nut, bolt, and washer, with a T-stud on the end).
+The Gusset Connector is the heartiest of the three connectors, being die-cast with sturdy sidewalls.
+Don't let that bulk fool you, though, the Gusset is still extremely simple to install, and it is the only connector of the three that doesn't require drilling, tapping, or machining.
+You'll need the cast gusset and two T-bolts (a nut, bolt, and washer, with a T-stud on the end).
 The gusset has anti-rotation tabs built into it, which keep things square during assembly.
 You'll start but inserting those tabs where you'd like your joint.
 After inserting and twisting your T-bolt into place, tighten it with a wrench, and repeat the process with the second piece of extrusion.
 It's that simple!
 You can even add a cap to cover things on top, keeping things clean and stylish.

 Pros: Easily adjustable, sturdy, clean appearance, and requires no drilling or machining.

 Cons: T-slot joints are obstructed from inserting panels or accessories.